 Arizona sanctions individuals who refuse to comply with certain program requirements without good cause.
-Parents or caretaker relatives who do not comply with program requirements without good cause will encounter a reduction or termination of their assistance unit's cash assistance.
-These program requirements include: the work program requirements, keeping dependent children in school, and maintaining dependent children immunizations.
-Sanctions also apply to recipients in active Cash Assistance Program cases who fail to comply without good cause with requirements for establishing paternity, or modifying or enforcing a support order with respect to a child of the individual.
+Parents or caretaker relatives who do not comply with program requirements without good cause will encounter a reduction or termination of their assistance unit's Cash Assistance benefits.
+These program requirements include the work program requirements for work eligible individuals, keeping dependent children in school, and maintaining dependent children immunizations.
+Sanctions also apply to recipients in active Cash Assistance cases who fail to comply without good cause with requirements for establishing paternity, establishing a legal child and/or medical support order, modifying or enforcing support and medical orders with respect to a child of the individual, and collecting child support payments.

-Sanctions will not be imposed for any single custodial parent who refuses to comply with the work program requirements if the person has verified they can not obtain needed child care for a child under 13 years of age due to suitable child care not being available or affordable, as defined by the Jobs Program.
+Sanctions will not be imposed for any single custodial parent who refuses to comply with the work program requirements if the person has verified they cannot obtain needed child care for a child under 13 years of age due to suitable child care not being available or affordable, as defined by the Child Care Administration.

-For all assistance units, except two-parent assistance units for whom deprivation is based on the unemployment of the primary wage-earning parent, cash assistance will be decreased as follows:
+For all assistance units, except two-parent assistance units for whom deprivation is based on the unemployment of the primary wage-earning parent, Cash Assistance benefits will be decreased as follows:

-- For the first month of non-compliance, the cash benefit will be reduced by 25 percent; - For the second month of non-compliance, the cash benefit will be reduced by 50 percent; and - For the third and subsequent months of non-compliance, the cash benefit will be terminated.
+- For the first incident of noncompliance, the cash benefit will be reduced by 25 percent; - For the second incident of noncompliance, the cash benefit will be reduced by 50 percent; and - For the third and subsequent incident of noncompliance, the cash benefit will be terminated.

-For two-parent assistance units for whom deprivation is based on the unemployment of the primary wage-earning parent, cash assistance is paid only after assigned work requirements are completed.
-The assistance unit does not receive the corresponding cash assistance payment if assigned work activities are not completed, or the parent subsequently fails to comply with another "sanctionable" program requirement.
+For two-parent assistance units where both parents are considered to be work eligible and for whom deprivation is based on the unemployment of the primary wage-earning parent, Cash Assistance benefits are paid only after assigned work requirements are completed.
+The assistance unit does not receive the corresponding cash benefit if assigned work activities are not completed or the parent subsequently fails to comply with another "sanctionable" program requirement.